 Other Helpful Links

-As an IBM Watson Explorer Consultant I have ran into many unique situations and issues in my time.
+As an IBM Watson Explorer Consultant, I have run into many unique situations and issues in my time.
 I’ve tried to keep track of some of these on my blog.
 Here are a few items you may find helpful.